hmrc/pillar2-service-guide/source/documentation/btn.html.md

 ```

-A new request using the *Retrieve Obligations and Submissions* endpoint shows that both the "UKTR" and "GIR" *obligationType* now have *status* "Fulfilled" (submission received), and the BTN has been recorded as a *submissionType* under UKTR.
+A new request using the *Retrieve Obligations and Submissions* endpoint shows that both the "UKTR" and "GIR" *obligationType* now have *status* "Fulfilled" (obligation met), and the BTN has been recorded as a *submissionType* under UKTR.

 ```shell
 curl --request GET \